revoltchat/revolt.py/README.md

 # Revolt.py

-An async library to interact with the https://revolt.chat API.
+An async library to interact with the [Revolt API](https://revolt.chat).
 This library will **only support bots** and I will **not** implement anything exclusively for user accounts.

 You can join the support server [here](https://rvlt.gg/FDXER6hr) and find the library's documentation [here](https://revoltpy.readthedocs.io/en/latest/).

 ## Installing

-You can use `pip` to install revolt.py.
-It differs slightly depending on what OS/Distro you use.
+You can use `pip` to install `revolt.py`.
+It differs slightly depending on what OS/Distro you are using.

 On Windows
 ```